A Distributionally Robust Optimisation Approach to Fair Credit Scoring: Results

-In terms of performance, we re-iterate that due to the computational complexity of DRO, we have sub-sampled all datasets except GC, so we advise against comparing these results at face value with papers where they do not sub-sample, as reduced sample size may harm performance.

-In Table \ref{table:perf}, we can observe how DRFLR provides consistently lower LEO results with minimal loss in performance across all data sets where lower values of LEO indicate fairer treatment.
-In most scenarios, the close second-best performer in LEO is DRLR, which could result from an improvement in generalisation as well as the preference of LEO for regularised methods.
-However, it is important to note that our ground metric includes information on the sensitive attribute that may improve fairness.
-In terms of SP, there is no clear leader.
-However, DRFLR, DRLR and FLR are the top performers, indicating that fairness enhancement is not explained by lower dispersion on PD distributions alone.
+Table \ref{table:perf} summarises how each of the methods performs on the five sample datasets, with respect to our three criteria: ROC, LEO, and SP.
+In Table \ref{table:perf}, we can observe how DRFLR, on four out of five datasets, provides the smallest LEO values (indicating fairest treatment), with minimal loss in ROC performance.
+In most scenarios, the close second-best performer in terms of LEO is DRLR, which could be explained by an improvement in generalisation through robustification or the tendency of LEO to favour regularised methods (as explained in section \ref{data}).
+It is important to note, however, that our ground metric considers changes in the sensitive attribute when identifying the worst-case distribution; hence, our DRLR formulation may indirectly affect fairness even though it does not include an explicit fairness penalty.

-Finally, we do not observe drastic changes in ROC.
-However, it is worth noticing that the top performers are LRL2 and DRLR, indicating that robust methods can attain similar or even higher performance than heuristic methods, at least in small samples.
+In contrast, with regard to SP, no clear winner emerges.
+This illustrates how different fairness criteria may favour different model solutions.
+Hence, unless the model is explicitly tuned for this criterion, the proposed distributionally robust methods are unlikely to have a consistent effect on SP.

+Finally, across most datasets (GC, HC, TC, and PAKDD), the differences in ROC are marginal and well within the standard deviation margins, making them too close to call a definitive winner in terms of predictive performance.
+However, GMSC is a notable exception: here, the robust methods (DRLR and DRFLR) show a distinct performance lift, outperforming the standard logistic regression by roughly 0.07–0.08 in ROC.
+This is likely due to the large distributional feature distances among the subgroups observed in this dataset (see Table \ref{tab:wasserstein_meaningful_compact}).

+These results demonstrate that robust methods can, in most cases, be expected to perform on par with standard models, while yielding substantial performance gains on specific datasets.
+Moreover, they suggest that the aforementioned reductions in LEO can be achieved without compromising predictive performance.